pytchlang/pytch-tutorials/script-by-script-splat-the-moles/tutorial.md

 has managed to splat it.

 To keep track of something, your program will use a *variable*.
 It will be like a “For this sprite only” variable in Scratch.
-Remember, in Python, to create a variable, you just set it to a value.
-There’s no separate step to create it.
+In Python, to create a variable, you just set it to a value.
+There’s no separate step to create a variable.

 At the very start of the game, the score should be set to zero, because the player hasn’t splatted any moles yet.